TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/graduate.md

 - GSWS 9991: Seminar in Feminist Reseach (3 credits)

 In addition, students take at least 6 semester hours in approved courses that focus on gender from their own or any cooperating department and complete a research project.
 Students working on a Temple graduate degree may satisfy the research requirement by focusing on women or gender in their final project, thesis, or dissertation.

-For descriptions of all Gender, Sexuality and Women's Studies courses please go to the [Graduate Bulletin](http://bulletin.temple.edu/graduate/courses/gsws/).

 ## Admissions